Mike Walker (pitcher, born 1966): Professional career

 During the 1995–96 offseason, Walker worked out with Mike Marshall, a former Cy Young Award winner who also had a doctorate in kinesiology.
 Shortly before the start of spring training, he signed a minor league contract with the Philadelphia Phillies but was released before the start of the season.
 On April 26, he signed with the Detroit Tigers and began the season at Triple-A Toledo.
 He was called up to the majors on May 24 along with Bob Scanlan and Raúl Casanova.
 The Tigers had the worst record in Major League Baseball at the time.
 He appeared in twenty games in relief for the Tigers that season and was demoted to the minors for the final time on July 13, 1996.

 Walker pitched a strong enough season in 1997 with the Indianapolis Indians, Triple-A affiliate of the Cincinnati Reds, that the Reds brought him back for the 1998 season on a minor league contract.
 In 1998, while still pitching in Indianapolis, Walker broke a 43-year-old record by appearing in 78 games as a pitcher.
 His success in Indianapolis inspired him not to retire following the 1998 season.

 Prior to the 1999 season, the Cleveland Indians signed Walker to a free agent contract and invited him to spring training.
 In July 1999, he was playing in Cleveland's farm system for the Buffalo Bisons when he was released and opted to retire from professional baseball.

 Personal life

-In 1988, while playing for the Williamsport Bills, Walker met his future wife, Justine.
+In 1988, while playing for the Williamsport Bills, Walker met his future wife.
 They were married in or about January 1990.
-As of June 1995, Justine had a 14-year-old daughter and they had two sons together, Michael Jr., age three, and Jordan, age two.

-In 1997, he and his wife bought a sporting goods store off Florida State Road 50 in Brooksville, Florida.
+In June 1995, she had a 14-year-old daughter and they had two sons together, ages three and two.
+In 1997, he and his wife bought a sporting goods store off Florida State Road 50 in Brooksville.

 Walker was working as the Director of Parks and Recreation for Brooksville in 2016.
 He was replaced in that role in 2019.